jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 * Admin option to manually delete all user meta records named with the back-end prefix: `mfsfs_SYS_`
 * Implement a means for the form designer to enable the form user to clear all records as described for Admin option above
-* Admin option to NOT store entry data into user's database table, but instead use their session array (mimicking anonymous user handling behaviour)
+* Admin option to NOT store entry data into user's database table, but instead use their session array (mimicking anonymous user handling behavior)
+* Capability to support storing entry data into the metadata of a custom post type

 # Credits